Bulk properties of the Airy line ensemble: Nonintersecting Brownian ensembles

+The process $U$ satisfies the same tail bound~\eqref{E:tail-bd} as $\scrH$ on the subset $S \sset [0, 1]^d$ where it is defined.
+We can extend $U$ to a function satisfying~\eqref{E:tail-bd} on all of $[0, 1]^d$ by letting $P:[0, 1]^d \to S$ be the projection map sending $x$ to the closest point to $x$ in $S$, and letting $U(x) = U(P(x))$.
+This extension of $U$ satisfies the conclusion of the lemma by the $r_i = b_i = 1$ case, giving the desired bound on $\scrH$ on $T$.

-The process $U$ satisfies the same tail bounds as $\scrH$ and hence satisfies the conclusion of the lemma.
-The bound on $U$ on $[0, 1]^d$ gives the desired bound on $\scrH$ on $T$. \end{proof} Lemmas \ref{L:bridge-disc} and \ref{L:levy-est} now immediately imply the following. \begin{prop} There exists universal constants $c,d > 0$ so that the following holds.
-Let $k\in \N$ and let $B_i$, $i\in\{1,\ldots k\}$ be independent Brownian bridges with arbitrary start and end points and slope $b_i$ on some time interval $[a,b]$ conditioned not to intersect.
-Then there are random constants $C_i$ satisfying
+For the most general case when $r_i < b_i$ for some $i$, we can get individual modulus of continuity bounds on boxes with side lengths bounded above by $r_i$ and whose union is $T$.
+We require at most $2^d \prod b_i/r_i$ many boxes.
+A union bounds then yields the lemma at the expense of the $\prod b_i/r_i$ factor in the bound on $C$. \end{proof} Lemmas~\ref{L:bridge-disc} and~\ref{L:levy-est} now immediately imply the following. \begin{prop} There exist universal constants $c,d > 0$ so that the following holds.
+Let $k\in \N$ and let $B_i$, $i\in\{1,\ldots k\}$ be independent Brownian bridges with arbitrary start and end points and slope $b_i$ on some time interval $[t_1, t_2]$, conditioned not to intersect.
+There are random constants $C_i$ satisfying

-for any $m > 0$, so that for any $i$, $t>0$, $s,s+t \in [a,b]$ we have
+for any $m > 0$, so that for any $i$, $t>0$, $s,s+t \in [t_1, t_2]$ we have

 \end{prop}